The Intrinsic Sizes of Odd Radio Circles: Observations and Data Reduction

 We observed ORCs 1--5 with the Gemini Multi-Object Spectrographs on Gemini North and South (GMOS-N and GMOS-S; \citealt{2004PASP..116..425H, 2016SPIE.9908E..2SG}).
-The observations are summarized in Table~\ref{tab:obs}.
-In designing them, we specified observing conditions of 70th-percentile image quality (IQ70) and 50th-percentile cloud cover (CC50).We used the R400 grating with a 0\farcs75 slit to achieve a spectral resolution of $\delta\lambda = 4.0$~\AA.
+In designing the observations, we specified observing conditions of 70th-percentile image quality (IQ70) and 50th-percentile cloud cover (CC50).
+The actual observations are summarized in Table~\ref{tab:obs}.
+We used the R400 grating with a 0\farcs75 slit to achieve a spectral resolution of $\delta\lambda = 4.0$~\AA.
 The GG455 filter reduces second-order contamination.
 We binned 2$\times$2 to increase sensitivity.
 To minimize the effects of detector artifacts and span chip gaps, we dithered in wavelength.
 We especially needed to mitigate the bad amplifier 5 of CCD2 on GMOS-S, but also some enhanced noise elsewhere in the GMOS-S detector and a hot column in amplifier 5 of GMOS-N. We also dithered along the slit by $\pm$1\arcsec.
 The resulting observed wavelength ranges are 4770--9560~\AA\ and 4730--10340~\AA\ for GMOS-N and GMOS-S, respectively.

 In Figure~\ref{fig:img-slit} we show images of the ORC fields (see Section~\ref{sec:imgs}).
 For ORCs 1, 4, and 5, we chose the slit position and PA to cover the galaxy at the center of the ORC and one other source within the ORC footprint.
 Following the lead of \citet{2022MNRAS.513.1300N}, we denote the central sources as ORC1c, ORC4c, and ORC5c.
 For ORCs 2$+$3, we centered the slit on the galaxy directly between the two ORCs (also called ORC2/3c) and chose a PA crossing the center of each ORC.